Editor’s Note: This post has been updated with fresh information

 For example, HostingCon Global was an event that occurred July 24-27th aimed at website administrators and cloud professionals.
 Sound like your target audience?
 The hashtag #HostingCon was tweeted out over 1,500 hundred times in just the last two days of the conference.
 That’s potentially 1,000+ warm prospects for your business.

 To make keywords work for you, it comes down to being as specific as you can without limiting yourself.
-This sounds like a paradox, but I assure you, by practicing and by looking at the results (in Socedo), before you know it, you’ll be using keywords to find thousands of Twitter prospects through Socedo.
+This sounds like a paradox, but I assure you, by practicing and by looking at the results (in Socedo), before you know it, you’ll be using keywords to find thousands of relevant leads on Twitter through Socedo.